-- payee.
-The bond or letter of credit will be issued for an amount that is either \$7.033.1 million (4th 1st Quarter 2019-2022 dollars), to be adjusted to the date of issuance as described in (b), or the amount determined as described in (a).
-The certificate holder shall adjust the amount of the bond or letter of credit on an annual basis thereafter as The certificate holder may adjust the amount of the bond or letter of credit - based on the final design configuration of the facility, and both the battery storage or turbine types selected by applying the unit costs and general costs illustrated in Table 4 of the Final Order on AMD1 2 of Attachment A-2 in the Final Order on Amendment 5 and calculating the financial assurance amount as described in that order, adjusted to the date of issuance as described in (b) and subject to approval by the Department.
-The certificate holder may adjust the amount of the bond or letter of credit under (a) if opting to construct only a - The certificate holder shall adjust the amount of the bond or letter of credit, using the following calculation and subject to approval by the Department: (i) Adjust the Subtotal component of the bond or letter of credit amount - Domestic Product Implicit Price Deflator, Chain Weight, as published in the Oregon Department of Administrative Services' "Oregon Economic and Revenue Forecast" or by any successor agency (the "Index") and using the average of the 1st Quarter and 2nd Quarter 2019 index values (to represent mid-2019 dollars) and the quarterly index value for the date of issuance of the new bond or letter of credit.
-If at any time the Index is no longer published, the Council shall select a comparable calculation to adjust mid-2019 dollars to present value.
+- (b) The certificate holder shall adjust the amount of the bond or letter of credit, using the following calculation and subject to approval by the Department: - (i) Adjust the Subtotal component of the bond or letter of credit amount (expressed in 1st Qtr 2019 dollars) to present value, using the U.S. Gross Domestic Product Implicit Price Deflator, Chain Weight, as published in the Oregon Department of Administrative Services' "Oregon Economic and Revenue Forecast" or by any successor agency (the "Index") and using the average of the 1st Quarter and 2nd Quarter 2019 index values (to represent mid-2019 dollars) and the quarterly index value for the date of issuance of the new bond or letter of credit.
+If at any time the Index is no longer published, the Council shall select a comparable calculation to adjust mid-2019 dollars to present value. - (c)(b) The certificate holder shall adjust the amount of the bond or letter of credit, using the following calculation and subject to approval by the Department: - (i) Adjust the Subtotal component of the bond or letter of credit amount (expressed in mid-20192022 dollars) to present value, using the U.S. Gross Domestic Product Implicit Price Deflator, Chain-Weight, as published in the Oregon Department of Administrative Services' "Oregon Economic and Revenue Forecast" or by any successor agency (the "Index") and using the average of the 2nd Quarter and 3rd Quarter 2019 index values (to represent mid-2004 dollars) and the quarterly index value for the date of issuance of the new bond or letter of credit.
+If at any time the Index is no longer published, the Council shall select a comparable calculation to adjust mid-2019-2022 dollars to present value. - (ii) Add 1 percent of the adjusted Subtotal (i) for the adjusted performance bond amount to determine the adjusted Gross Cost. - (iii) Add 10 percent of the adjusted Gross Cost (ii) for the adjusted administration and project management costs, add 20 percent of the adjusted Gross Cost of the Solar Generation and Battery Storage System (ii) and 10 percent of the adjusted Gross Cost of all other facility components(ii) for the adjusted future developments contingency. - (iv) Add the adjusted Gross Cost (ii) to the sum of the percentages (iii) and round the resulting total to the nearest \$1,000 to determine the adjusted financial assurance amount. - c.
+The certificate holder shall use a form of bond or letter of credit approved by the Council. - d.
+The financial institution issuing of the bond or letter of credit must be on the Council's pre-approved financial institution list.
+The certificate holder shall use an issuer of the bond or letter of credit approved by the Council. - e.
+The certificate holder shall describe the status of the bond or letter of credit in the annual report submitted to the Council under Condition 21. - f.
+The bond or letter of credit shall not be subject to revocation or reduction before retirement of the facility site.

-1 Domestic Product Implicit Price Deflator, Chain-Weight, as published in the 2 Oregon Department of Administrative Services' "Oregon Economic and 3 Revenue Forecast" or by any successor agency (the "Index") and using the 4 average of the 2 nd Quarter and 3 rd Quarter 2019 index values (to represent 5 mid-2004 dollars) and the quarterly index value for the date of issuance of 6 the new bond or letter of credit.
-If at any time the Index is no longer 7 published, the Council shall select a comparable calculation to adjust mid- 8 2019 - 2022 dollars to present value.
-9 (ii) Add 1 percent of the adjusted Subtotal (i) for the adjusted performance bond 10 amount to determine the adjusted Gross Cost.
-11 (iii) Add 10 percent of the adjusted Gross Cost (ii) for the adjusted administration 12 and project management costs, add 20 percent of the adjusted Gross Cost of 13 the Solar Generation and Battery Storage System (ii) and 10 percent of the 14 adjusted Gross Cost of all other facility components(ii) for the adjusted 15 future developments contingency.
-16 (iv) Add the adjusted Gross Cost (ii) to the sum of the percentages (iii) and round 17 the resulting total to the nearest \$1,000 to determine the adjusted financial 18 assurance amount.
-19 c.
-The certificate holder shall use a form of bond or letter of credit approved by the 20 Council.
-21 d.
-The financial institution issuing of the bond or letter of credit must be on the 22 Council's pre-approved financial institution list.
-The certificate holder shall use an 23 issuer of the bond or letter of credit approved by the Council.
-24 e.
-The certificate holder shall describe the status of the bond or letter of credit in the 25 annual report submitted to the Council under Condition 21.
-26 f.
-The bond or letter of credit shall not be subject to revocation or reduction before 27 27 retirement of the facility site.
-28 [MWP AMD5, OTS AMD1Sept 2020] 20 29 [INTOT AND S, OTS AND I SEPT 2020] 30 33 If the certificate holder elects to use a bond to meet the requirements of Condition 32, the 31 55 certificate holder shall ensure that the surety is obligated to comply with the requirements of 32 applicable statutes, Council rules and this site certificate when the surety exercises any legal or 33 contractual right it may have to assume construction, operation or retirement of the energy 34 facility.
-The certificate holder shall also ensure that the surety is obligated to notify the Council 35 that it is exercising such rights and to obtain any Council approvals required by applicable 36 statutes, Council rules and this site certificate before the surety commences any activity to 37 complete construction, operate or retire the energy facility.
-38 34 Before beginning construction, the certificate holder shall notify the Department of the identity 39 and qualifications of the major design, engineering and construction contractor(s) for the 40 facility.
-The certificate holder shall select contractors that have substantial experience in the 41 design, engineering and construction of similar facilities.
-The certificate holder shall report to 42 the Department any change of major contractors.
+[MWP AMD5, OTS AMD1Sept 2020]